dgnerlab/unbreakable-user-permalink/README.md

 Cache plugin must support Query string page Cache.
 Here are the benefits:
 * Separate pages for logged in users and non-logged users.
 Therefore, the Cache file is created separately.
-* This solves the Cache nesting issue where logged in users see Cache pages for non-logged in users.
+* This solves the duplicate Cache issue where logged in users see Cache pages for non-logged in users.
 * Cache files of logged in users are well preserved.
 Avoid unnecessary creation and save server resources.
 * This snippet only affects frontend pages.
 Important files such as robots.txt sitemap.xml are not affected.
 * When using network services like Cloudflare, you can specify page rules for logged in users.
 (Do without Cookie)